 Metric Definition What drives this result?
 Suggested Target Example

-Extraction Coverage The number of documents that had appropriate information to train the model Documents that fit our extraction criteria (extractable text, English text) 50–90%, with the lower end being appropriate for non-English customers A primarily English-based enterprise customer trained a model on 200,000 of their latest documents; their Extraction coverage was 85.34%.
+Extraction Coverage The number of documents that had appropriate information to train the model Documents that fit our extraction criteria (extractable text) 50–90%, with the lower end being appropriate for non-English customers An enterprise customer trained a model on 200,000 of their latest documents; their Extraction coverage was 85.34%.

 Auto-classification Coverage The number of documents that had a prediction above your Prediction Confidence Threshold Your Prediction Confidence Threshold, as well as the number and accuracy of documents used for training 45–95%, with the lower end being appropriate for customers who train with a small number of documents (<5,000) A customer with a .90 Prediction Confidence Threshold was able to achieve 94% Auto-classification Coverage, whereas the same customer with a .99 Prediction Confidence Threshold had 89.65% Auto-classification Coverage.